dborth/vbagx/README.md

 ### Wii

 1. Follow the **[Wii Homebrew Guide](https://wii.hacks.guide/)** if you haven't already installed the Homebrew Channel.
 This is a one-time setup per console.
-2. Download the Wii build (`VisualBoyAdvanceGX.zip` above) and extract it to the root of your SD card.
+2. Download the Wii build (`VisualBoyAdvanceGX-Wii.zip` above) and extract it to the root of your SD card.
 This adds two things:
    - `apps/vbagx/boot.dol` (plus its icon/meta files) — this is what the Homebrew Channel launches.
    - `vbagx/` — your ROMs and saves folder, per [above](#all-platforms-sd-card--folder-layout).
 3. Insert the SD card, open the **Homebrew Channel**, and launch **Visual Boy Advance GX**.